Updated April 2022

 Despite his struggles, Jon managed to succeed in electrician training and pursue a successful career in the trade.

 "I was never good at math in high school.
 I was constantly failing tests, and barely passed grade 12 math.
 I had dyslexia, but it was never diagnosed, and I really struggled to make it through.

-But, once I learned how to ask for help, and starting using better techniques for solving math problems (using pictures, drawing out problems, taking extra time for tests), I did much better.
+But once I learned how to ask for help, and started using better techniques for solving math problems (using pictures, drawing out problems, taking extra time for tests), I did much better.

 If I can make it through the math, anyone can!
 For me, the difference was knowing that the math I learned in electrician training had a real, practical purpose.

 At the end of the day, I put in the extra effort and I got it done.
 My electrician instructors were always helpful and supportive.
 If you have the drive, and are willing to work hard, you can master these skills."

 Ready to tackle the math (and many other skills) involved in electrician training?
 Have questions about how to begin?

 Herzing College offers a 24-week Electrician Pre-apprenticeship program.
 This program teaches the basics of electrical math, theory, safety, installation, and maintenance.